unidavemeyer/web-adventure/README.md

 the system as shown below.

  * Name (required): Every room must have a unique name within the scope of the overall room layout the room belongs to.
  * Description (required): Every room must have a description to display to the player.
+Descriptions can contain variables in them for expansion, as used by python's "format" function, e.g., {var}.
+Variables will be expanded by pulling them from the player's session.
  * Exits (required): Every room must have one or more possible exits.
 Exits may be conditional (hidden if player doesn't match).
+   Conditions on an exit may compare session variables to other session variables or to constant values.
- * Session (optional): Rooms may define changes to apply to the player's session on entry into the room.
+ * Change (optional): Rooms may define one or more changes to apply to the player's session on entry into the room.
+Changes provide simple expressions that can set the value of a session variable, add or subtract something from one, put a ranged randomized integer in one, or set to the current time value in seconds.
+Changes are applied in order of definition prior to generating the description and exits for the room.